syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/155_opensearch/001_opensearch()-destination-options.md

 ---

-The opensearch destination of syslog-ng OSE can directly post log messages to an OpenSearch deployment using the OpenSearch Bulk API over the HTTP and Secure HTTP (HTTPS) protocols.
+The opensearch destination of {{ site.product.short_name }} can directly post log messages to an OpenSearch deployment using the OpenSearch Bulk API over the HTTP and Secure HTTP (HTTPS) protocols.
 The opensearch destination has the following options.
 The index() and url() options are strictly required.

-This destination is available in syslog-ng OSE version 4.4 and later versions.
+This destination is available in {{ site.product.short_name }} version 4.4 and later versions.

 {% include doc/admin-guide/options/batch-bytes.md %}